johnbrc/MPD-Distribution/README.md

 ###	Ethos

 Maize Plant Discipleship is being developed as an [Open Educational Resource].
-Accordingly, it is distributed with a Creative Commons International Licence intended to facilitate contextual publication, translation and republication.
+It is distributed with a Creative Commons International Licence intended to facilitate contextual publication, translation and republication.

 # Find Out More